xckevinc/sitemapgenerator/README.md

 //***** Test Instructions **************
-1) From a shell run the maven install command (needed for Lg4j config files)
+1) From a shell run the maven test command
->mvn clean install
+>mvn test

 The Default profile is "Local" and this runs only tests that don't depend on the internet.
 The alternative profile for testing with the dataset of live websites is "Internet"